smallblue2/Hako/docs/functional-spec/FS.md

 The system inherently succeeds in this objective as it provides an all-in-one environment to be able to create programs, run programs, and interact with the operating system.

-As it is stripped back and designed purely for education, using it as a tool for education should be easy and feel natural to the mentor.
+As it is stripped back and designed purely for education, using it as a tool for teaching should be easy and feel natural to the mentor.

 **Assign tasks and monitor student progress**